ofonime1/camel-website/content/projects/camel-k.md

 # Apache Camel K

-Apache Camel K is a lightweight integration platform, born on Kubernetes, with serverless superpowers.
+Apache Camel K is a lightweight integration platform, born on Kubernetes, with serverless distinctive superpowers.

-For more information checkout the [Camel K manual](../../camel-k/latest/) and join the community on on the [Camel Users mailing list](../../community/mailing-list/) and have a look at the [Camel K GitHub repository](https://github.com/apache/camel-k/).
+For more insight checkout the [Camel K manual](../../camel-k/latest/) and join the community on the [Camel Users mailing list](../../community/mailing-list/) and take a tourround the [Camel K GitHub repository](https://github.com/apache/camel-k/).